Deepika Padukone’s 2017 Movie ‘Padmavati’ To Release In U.K. Amid Controversy, Can Rajputs Stop It Anyway?

 The movie has been involved in massive controversies since its conception.
 Karni Sena, the Rajput organization leading the protest against it, vandalized the sets during the shoot.
 The demonstrators manhandled and physically abused the director of the film as well.

 The most recent form of protest happened in Nahargarh Fort, Jaipur.
-According to local reports, a corpse was found hanging in the fort, with a note saying: “We don’t burn effigies.
+According to local reports, a corpse was found hanging in the fort, with a note saying, “We don’t burn effigies.
 We kill.”
 Karni Sena has denied its involvement in the incident, First Post reported.

 Meanwhile, the Rajput Samaj U.K. is unhappy about the BBFC’s decision to allow the movie to get released without any cuts.
 The organization wants the board to consider the “community impact” of the decision, according to The Hindu.
 It wants the BBFC to hold its decision to release the movie in the U.K. until it is allowed to release in India.